George Johnson (physician): Career

 After leaving college, Johnson served in King's College Hospital as house physician and then house surgeon.

 In 1850 he was made an honorary fellow of King's College.

 He became an assistant physician at the hospital in 1847 and physician in 1856.

 From 1857 to 1863, he was Professor of Materia medica (pharmacology) and from 1863 to 1876 he was Professor of Medicine.

 In 1862, Johnson was elected a member of the senate of the University of London.

 In 1865 he was appointed a consulting physician to the British Home and Hospital for Incurables, replacing Benjamin Guy Babington, who had resigned.

 In 1872, he was made a fellow of the Royal Society.

 In 1876, Johnson attempted to treat Charles Bravo, a British lawyer who was fatally poisoned with antimony in what became known as "the Murder at the Priory".

 The Lancet of August 1876 published his detailed account of the symptoms, treatment and progress of the illness.

 From 1876 to 1886, Johnson was Professor of Clinical Medicine at Kings.
 In 1883, he was appointed consulting physician to the Royal College of Music.
 He was a Censor at the Royal College of Physicians, and in 1887 was appointed Vice President of this institution.
+He was President of the Royal Medical and Chirurgical Society in 1884.

 In 1889 Queen Victoria made him a Physician-Extraordinary.